The short first look gives Simon a way to test whether there is enough public evidence to produce a useful customer journey review.

 A practical view of how the business is being seen, compared and chosen.

-The audit looks at the customer-facing evidence around the business, then turns that into commercial meaning and immediate actions.
+The review looks at the customer-facing evidence around the business, then turns that into commercial meaning and practical improvement priorities.

 Website and journey